SpeakUP Academy

 What does the suffix -placed mean in English?

-The suffix -placed positioned or situated in a specified location or manner; describing the quality of positioning, placement, or strategic location In Spanish it usually maps to bien situado / posicionado / ubicado.
+The suffix -placed judges how well something is positioned: well-placed (in the right spot) versus ill-placed (poorly positioned).
+In Spanish it usually maps to bien situado / posicionado / ubicado.

 Can you give an example of a word with -placed?